Seniors and the Flu

 There are certain people who should not get vaccinated.
 Talk with your doctor if you think you have an allergy to hens' eggs, if you've had a severe reaction to a flu shot in the past, or if you've developed Guillain Barre Syndrome within 6 weeks of a flu shot.
-The CDC says the vaccine is currently safe for people with an allergy to eggs, but that you should have the shot in a medical setting where you can be observed for any allergic reactions.
+The CDC says the vaccine is currently safe for people with an allergy to eggs, but if you've had a reaction stronger than hives, that you should have the shot in a medical setting where you can be observed for any allergic reactions.

 How effective is it?
 Is there a chance I can catch the flu anyway?

 Keep in mind that the shot isn't as effective when you get older for the same reason you can't fight off the flu as easily -- your immune system isn't as good as making antibodies to fight off bacteria, viruses, and other intruders.
-A flu shot will protect about 50 percent of people over 65 (but 70 to 90 percent of healthy young adults).
 So even if you get vaccinated, it helps to be careful.
 Wash your hands often when you're around people who may have the flu, and if possible, avoid spending a lot of time in crowded buildings -- the flu virus spreads when infected people cough or sneeze.

 Do I need a flu shot every year?